etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 * summarise
 * merge

 Although, I would argue you need just a bit more.
-For example, knowing R’s family of `apply` functions will help you go a long way.
+For example, knowing R’s family of `apply` functions will help  tonnes.
 Or a couple of summary statistics functions like `summary` or  `str` , although nowadays I use  `skimr::skim`  a lot.

 ```r